DEFRA/ffc-jenkins-pipeline-library/README.md

 [semantic versioning specification](https://semver.org/).
 When updating the library you will need to increment the version number in the [VERSION](VERSION) file.
-Upon merge to the master branch a new GitHub release will automatically be created, tagged with the `MAJOR`, `MINOR` and `PATCH` versions.
+Upon merge to the main branch a new GitHub release will automatically be created, tagged with the `MAJOR`, `MINOR` and `PATCH` versions.
 For example version `2.4.6` will have the tags `2`, `2.4` and `2.4.6`.